 A beginning nail technician should prepare herself to offer the most basic nail services, the manicure and pedicure.
 Even if a client comes into the salon for artificial nail enhancements, she will need, at the least, a mini-manicure.
 Have nail clippers, both finger and toe, on hand for reducing the length of nails.
-You will need a nail file or emery board to smooth the free edge of the nails.
+You will need a nail file or emery board to smooth the free edge, or nail tips, of the nails.
 If you choose to use an emery board, you will need to have a supply that you will replenish since you must dispose of it after each client.
 To groom the cuticles, have a cuticle pusher to gently remove skin from the nail plate and nippers to clip the dead cuticle off.
 Purchase a supply of cuticle cream or oil, lotion and scrub.
 You can purchase a pre-bundled kit of these products from several nail product manufacturers.
 You may also need some kind of nail polish remover or acetone.

 Beginner Enhancement Kits